aspose-total/Aspose.Total-Products/total/en/net/conversion/xslfo-to-tsv/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render XSLFO to TSV" h2="Export XSLFO File to TSV via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert XSLFO files to TSV within any .NET, C#, ASP.NET and VB.NET applications.
+The process involves two steps, firstly using Aspose.PDF for .NET to export XSLFO to XLSX and then using Aspose.Cells for .NET Spreadsheet Programming API to convert XLSX to TSV.

+Aspose.PDF for .NET is a powerful PDF manipulation API that enables developers to create, read, edit, convert and print PDF documents from within their .NET applications.
+It provides a wide range of features such as document manipulation, text extraction, image extraction, annotation, form filling, bookmarks, watermarks, digital signatures, and much more.
+It also provides the ability to export XSLFO to XLSX.

+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate, convert and print spreadsheets from within their .NET applications.
+It provides a wide range of features such as document manipulation, text extraction, image extraction, annotation, form filling, bookmarks, watermarks, digital signatures, and much more.
+It also provides the ability to convert XLSX to TSV.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert XSLFO file to TSV within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export XSLFO to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to TSV.
+Using Aspose.Total for .NET, developers can easily convert XSLFO files to TSV within any .NET, C#, ASP.NET and VB.NET applications.
+The process involves two steps, firstly using Aspose.PDF for .NET to export XSLFO to XLSX and then using Aspose.Cells for .NET Spreadsheet Programming API to convert XLSX to TSV.
+This makes it easy for developers to quickly and easily convert XSLFO files to TSV without having to write any complex code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}